Electrotherapy: History

 Use of electrical apparatus.
 Interrupted galvanism used in regeneration of deltoid muscle.
 First half of the twentieth century.

 The first recorded treatment of a patient by electricity was by Johann Gottlob Krüger in 1743.
 John Wesley promoted electrical treatment as a universal panacea in 1747 but was rejected by mainstream medicine.
-Giovanni Aldini treated insanity with static electricity 1823–1824.
+Giovanni Aldini treated insanity with static electricity from 1823 to 1824.

 The first recorded medical treatments with electricity in London were in 1767 at Middlesex Hospital in London using a special apparatus.
 The same apparatus was purchased for St. Bartholomew's Hospital ten years later.
 Guy's Hospital has a published list of cases from the early 19th century.
 Golding Bird at Guy's brought electrotherapy into the mainstream in the mid-19th century.
 In the second half of the 19th century the emphasis moved from delivering large shocks to the whole body to more measured doses, the minimum effective.